MarkusR1805/promptgenerator/README.md

 ```sh
 pip install -r requirements.txt
 ```

-<h1>Troubleshooting</h1>
+> #### Troubleshooting

-If an installation does not work for whatever reason, but you have installed Python, you have the following option:
+> If an installation does not work for whatever reason, but you have installed Python, you have the following option:
-1. start your terminal and type the following:**cd**
+> - start your terminal and type the following: cd
-2. install all the libraries listed below by hand
+> - install all the libraries listed below by hand

 These Python libraries should be installed!
 - anyio==4.6.2.post1